itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.16.3 =
+= 2.16.4 =
-This release fixes an issue with WooCommerce customer registration option.
+This release fixes an issue with the Settings of the User Integration (with the WooCommerce customer registration option).